BleuPlayer Pro Blog

 Make targeted adjustments and retest immediately.
 The goal is to correct the symptom while preserving the rest of the playback chain.

-Audio and Subtitle Settings topic photo
+Audio and Subtitle Settings supporting photo

 Make subtitles readable on the real screen